Barry-Xiao/eurydice/README.md

 # eurydice
-Utilities for microbiome data in the ECHO study
+Python Utilities for microbiome data in the ECHO study